Delhi Day Tour

 New Delhi is the capital city of India.
-With a total area of 42.7 km2, New Delhi is situated within the metropolis of Delhi and serves as the seat of the Government of India and the Government of the National Capital Territory of Delhi (NCT).
+With a total area of 42.7 km, New Delhi is situated within the metropolis of Delhi and serves as the seat of the Government of India and the Government of the National Capital Territory of Delhi (NCT).
 New Delhi was planned by Edwin Lutyens, a leading 20th century British architect.
 This city is known for its wide, tree-lined boulevards and houses numerous national institutions and landmarks.Places you will visit in New Delhi;

-Humayun's tomb is a complex of buildings built as the Mughal Emperor Humayun's tomb, commissioned by Humayun's wife Hamida Banu Begum in 1562 CE, and designed by Mirak Mirza Ghiyath, a Persian architect .
-Today, Humayun Tomb promotes Tourism in Delhi to a greater extent.
+Humayun's tomb is the tomb of Mughal Emperor Humayun.
+This tomb was commissioned by Humayun's wife Hamida Banu Begum in 1562 CE and designed by Mirak Mirza Ghiyath, a Persian architect .
+Today, Humayun’s Tomb promotes Tourism in Delhi to a greater extent.
 It is considered as a must see tombs of Delhi.
 A great craftsmanship, coupled with incomparable Indian architecture, revivifies your entire Delhi India Tour.
-The intricately chiseled stones of Humayun Tomb compel you to commend them.
+The intricately chiseled stones of Humayun’s Tomb compel you to commend them.
 It is also a UNESCO World Heritage Site.

 Get Free Tour Quote